the-peon-project/peon-bot-discord/README.md

 > :wrench:  ``!register orchestrator.uid orchestrator.url orchestrator.apikey``  to register a warparty.\
 > :hammer:  ``!unregister orchestrator.uid``  to remove a registered warparty.\
 > :grey_question:  ``!usage``  to print this help menu.\
-*Warcamp - A game server*
+*Warparty - An vm/pc/server running the orchestrator software as well as hosting game servers* *Warcamp - A game server*

 ## Support the Project

 PEON is an open-source project that I am working on in my spare time (for fun).